Dee66/anomaly-detector/checklist.md

 - [ ] Prepare demo script + talking points emphasizing Compliance Automation and Data Security.
 - [ ] Add FAQ section (KMS usage, VPC flow, event latency, False Positive strategy).
 - [ ] Capture lessons learned / future enhancements section.

--## Supplement - Lessons & recommendations from implementing resource-forecaster
+**Supplement - Lessons & recommendations from implementing resource-forecaster**

 The Resource Forecaster project produced a number of practical learnings that are directly applicable when building the `anomaly-detector` plugin.
 Below is a compact, prioritized set of recommendations, anti-patterns to avoid, and starter tasks you can pick up immediately.